gbif/ssg-gb26/content/01_programme/en.md

 **Budget Committee meeting**
 Time: 09:00-12:30
-Venue: to be confirmed
+Venue: City Resort Leiden

 *The meeting is open to members of the GBIF Budget Committee*

 **Nodes Steering Group meeting**
 Time: 09:00-12:30
-Venue: to be confirmed
+Venue: City Resort Leiden

 *The meeting is open to members of the GBIF Nodes Steering Group*

 **Science Committee meeting**
 Time: 09:00-12:30
-Venue: to be confirmed
+Venue: City Resort Leiden

 *The meeting is open to members of the GBIF Science Committee*

 **Executive Committee meeting 1**
 Time: 13:30-17:00
-Venue: to be confirmed
+Venue: City Resort Leiden

 *The meeting is open to members of the GBIF Executive Committee*

 **Icebreaker**
 Time: to be confirmed
-Venue: to be confirmed
+Venue: Naturalis

-*All Node Managers, committee members and Governing Board delegates are invited to join the Icebreaker*
+*All Node managers, committee members and Governing Board delegates are invited to join the Icebreaker*

 -----------------------